isaacbernat/netflix-to-srt/README.md

 - Search: dfxp *(e.g. >> #.nflximg.com/#/#/########.dfxp?v=1&e=#########&t=######_#####&random=1234567890)*
 - open the dfxp in a new window
 - Save as

+### From YouTube
+- Install [youtube-dl](https://github.com/ytdl-org/youtube-dl) (available for Windows, Mac and Linux)
+- Download subs from the YouTube URL you like e.g. `youtube-dl --all-subs "https://www.youtube.com/watch?v=VHNfvFOBC0A"`
+- Subtitles should be downloaded in the same folder were the command was ran.
+E.g. `NameOfTheVideo VHNfvFOBC0A.ca.vtt, NameOfTheVideo VHNfvFOBC0A.tlh.vtt`
+- If you are missing a language, check that it's actually available.
+E.g. `youtube-dl --list-subs "https://www.youtube.com/watch?v=VHNfvFOBC0A"`

 ## Convert them into .srt
 - [Get python](https://www.python.org/downloads/) (tested under python 2.7, 3.3 and newer). *If you have mac or linux you may skip this step*